-- Organisation Status Your group is, or is partnered with, a registered charity or community interest company (CIC). - $\checkmark$ Experience

-Your lead sponsor, support personnel, and/or partner organisations have relevant experience supporting refugees or other groups of vulnerable people.

-Financial Commitment
+- ✓ Organisation Status

-Your group has thought carefully about what it will cost to support a resettled family and ring-fenced at least £9,000 (£4,500 per adult), 🗸 evidenced with a letter (and a bank statement if necessary) from your chief financial officer.
+Your group is, or is partnered with, a registered charity or community interest company (CIC). - Your lead sponsor, support personnel, and/or partner organisations have relevant experience supporting refugees or other groups of vulnerable people. - ✓ Financial Commitment Your group has thought carefully about what it will cost to support a resettled family and ring-fenced at least £9,000 (£4,500 per adult), ✓ evidenced with a letter (and a bank statement if necessary) from your chief financial officer. - Your group has sourced accommodation for a ✓ minimum of two years and has had this approved by the Police and the Local Authority.
+The Home Office can accept an application before housing is finalised, but can only finally approve it once housing is secured.